2 - Your data budget

 Your turn

-• What’s the distribution of the outcome, tip?
+• What’s the distribution of the outcome, forested?

-• What’s the distribution of numeric variables like distance?
+• What’s the distribution of numeric variables like precip_annual?

-• How does tip differ across the categorical variables?
+• How does the distribution of forested differ across the categorical variables?

 08:00